comraderoyce/and-wells/content/_index.md

 I work at the intersection of technology and business.

-Currently I am a Strategist at [CI&T](http://ciandt.com).
-I also run [KnowTheZodiac](https://knowthezodiac.com) with my wife [Dossé-Via](http://dossevia.com).
+[Currently](/about) I am a Strategist at [CI&T](http://ciandt.com).
+I also manage a [seed fund](https://investinginafrica.substack.com/) focused on West Africa businesses.
 I love to travel with my family and mess around with computers.

 If you're interested in talking or working together, [reach out](/contact).